ManelMedina/etl-loader/README.md

 In our case, we need to do a bit more:
   - extract data (gzipped)
+  - sample data: only print every x'th line (this is an optional step)
   - filter it : remove lines which are not true vulnerable IP addresses (no open recursive nameserver, SNMP, etc)
   - parse the respective format and bring into an internal standardized CSV format
   - enrich the data: add ASN, country code info